OceanOutcomes/ocean-outcomes/news/_posts/2026-7-30-from-research-to-reform-building-better-fisheries-governance-in-south-korea.md

 *Doohyun Park speaks at the National Press Briefing in Seoul.*

 One of the project's greatest successes was moving fisheries governance beyond technical discussions and into the national conversation.
-In September 2025, O2 joined a coalition of NGOs to publicly present the findings through a national press briefing in Seoul. <a href="https://www.hkbs.co.kr/news/articleView.html?idxno=806021"target="_blank">The event generated coverage across seven major Korean media outlets,</a> bringing greater public attention to issues including fisheries transparency, data quality, bycatch, labor protections, and EM.
+In September 2025, O2 joined a coalition of NGOs to publicly present the findings through a national press briefing in Seoul. <a href="https://www.hkbs.co.kr/news/articleView.html?idxno=806021"target="_blank">The event generated coverage across seven Korean media outlets,</a> bringing greater public attention to issues including fisheries transparency, data quality, bycatch, labor protections, and EM.

 That visibility also prompted direct engagement from the Korean National Assembly.
 Representative Ok-joo Song requested technical input from O2 to support parliamentary oversight of fisheries management and submitted detailed questions to the Ministry of Oceans and Fisheries covering data collection, TAC implementation, stock assessments, and monitoring systems.